Galileo (satellite navigation system): Continued funding and governance issues

 In mid-2006, the public–private partnership fell apart, and the European Commission decided to nationalise the Galileo programme.

-In early 2007, the EU had yet to decide how to pay for the system and the project was said to be "in deep crisis" due to lack of more public funds.
+In early 2007, the EU had yet to decide how to pay for the system and the project was said to be "in deep crisis" due to a lack of additional public funds.
 German Transport Minister Wolfgang Tiefensee was particularly doubtful about the consortium's ability to end the infighting at a time when only one testbed satellite had been successfully launched.

 Although a decision was yet to be reached, on 13 July 2007 EU countries discussed cutting €548 million (US$755 million, £370 million) from the union's competitiveness budget for the following year and shifting some of these funds to other parts of the financing pot, a move that could meet part of the cost of the union's Galileo satellite navigation system.
 European Union research and development projects could be scrapped to overcome a funding shortfall.

 In November 2007, it was agreed to reallocate funds from the EU's agriculture and administration budgets and to soften the tendering process in order to invite more EU companies.

 In April 2008, the EU transport ministers approved the Galileo Implementation Regulation.
 This allowed the €3.4 billion to be released from the EU's agriculture and administration budgets to allow the issuing of contracts to start construction of the ground station and the satellites.

 In June 2009, the European Court of Auditors published a report, pointing out governance issues, substantial delays and budget overruns that led to project stalling in 2007, leading to further delays and failures.

 In October 2009, the European Commission cut the number of satellites definitively planned from 28 to 22, with plans to order the remaining six at a later time.
 It also announced that the first OS, PRS and SoL signal would be available in 2013, and the CS and SOL some time later.
 The €3.4 billion budget for the 2006–2013 period was considered insufficient.
 In 2010, the think-tank Open Europe estimated the total cost of Galileo from start to 20 years after completion at €22.2 billion, borne entirely by taxpayers.
 Under the original estimates made in 2000, this cost would have been €7.7 billion, with €2.6 billion borne by taxpayers and the rest by private investors.